Best Of17 min read

 Get Hostinger

-Let's be direct: Hostinger is the cheapest option on this list by a significant margin.
-At ~$3.99/mo for the Business plan (with multi-site support), you're paying almost nothing.
-The question is whether "almost nothing" delivers enough for your clients.
-And honestly?
-For most small business websites with standard traffic, it does.
-Hostinger's performance has improved substantially with its LiteSpeed-powered infrastructure, and it's not the budget basement it used to be even three or four years ago.
+Let's be straight: Hostinger is the cheapest option here by a wide margin.
+At ~$3.99/mo for multi-site support, you're spending almost nothing.
+The question is whether that low price still delivers for your clients.
+And mostly, it does.
+Hostinger's performance has improved significantly with its LiteSpeed infrastructure — it's no longer the budget basement it was a few years ago.
+For small business websites with normal traffic expectations, this works fine.

-The hPanel interface is clean and fast — arguably better than cPanel for onboarding non-technical clients.
-That said, Hostinger doesn't offer the reseller or white-label capabilities that agencies typically need at any real scale, which is a hard limitation to work around.
+The hPanel interface is clean and intuitive — arguably better than cPanel for onboarding non-technical clients.
+But Hostinger doesn't offer reseller or white-label features at scale, which is a real limitation if that's part of your plan.

 Key Features